justoneye/FrontEnd-Designer/README.md

 ## Tasks and Screens

-- Slide 1: Header and beginning of the article.
+1. Header and beginning of the article.
-- Slide 2: Social media share box.
+2. Social media share box.
-- Slide 3: Search box.
+3. Search box.
-- Slide 4: Menu.
+4. Menu.
-- Slide 5: Footer.
+5. Footer.
 <br />